What is a Multimeter?

 Connecting Probe Leads to Check Diodes or Continuity

 A multimeter can be used to check whether a diode is short circuited or open circuited.
 A diode is an electronic one way valve or check valve, which only conducts in one direction.
 A multimeter when connected to a working diode indicates the voltage across the component.

-- Turn the dial of the meter to the diode test setting, which is indicated by a triangle with a bar at the end (see symbols used on meters below)
+- Turn the dial of the meter to the diode test setting, which is indicated by a triangle with a bar at the end (see the photo showing symbols used on meters above).

 - When the black probe is in contact with the cathode of the diode (usually indicated by a bar marked on the component) and the red probe makes contact with the anode, the diode conducts, and the meter indicates the voltage.
 This should be about 0.6 volts for a silicon diode and about 0.2 volts for a Schottky diode.
 When the probes are reversed, the meter should indicate a "1" because the diode is open circuit and non-conducting.

 - If the meter reads "1" when the probes are placed either way, the diode is likely to be faulty and open circuit.
 If the meter indicates a value close to zero, the diode is shorted circuited.

 - If a component is in circuit, resistances in parallel will affect the reading and the meter may not indicate "1" but a value somewhat less.